 Ingredients

-- 2 cloves garlic (finely chopped)
+- 2 cloves garlic, minced

-- 1 medium size onion (finely chopped)
+- 1 medium size onion, finely chopped

 - 2 tablespoon extra virgin olive oil

-- 2 medium size potatoes (peeled and roughly chopped)
+- 2 medium size potatoes, peeled and roughly chopped

 - 6 cups vegetable broth

-- 1 1/2 cup 2% milk
+- 1 1/2 cup 2% milk or unsweetened oat milk (for vegan)

-- salt and pepper to taste
+- Salt and pepper, to taste

 Instructions

-- Bring a medium pot of water to boil and add potatoes.
-Boil the potatoes until cooked through.
+- Boil the potatoes.
+Bring a medium pot of water to boil and add the potatoes.
+Boil the potatoes until they are fully cooked – about 7 to 10 minutes.
+Drain and set aside.

 Notes